benbaker76/normalmap/README.md

 ### --wrap/-w

-Use for textures that are usually tiled, so that one pixel beyond the right edge is asumed to have the same value as the pixel on the left edge at the same Y value.
+Use for textures that are usually tiled, so that one pixel beyond the right edge is assumed to have the same value as the pixel on the left edge at the same Y value.

+### --tilesize/-z

+This option allows you to process the image in tiles of a given size.
+By default, the entire image is processed as one piece, but when a tile size is provided, the normal map is calculated for each tile independently.
+This is useful for generating normal maps for tiled textures to avoid artifacts at tile boundaries.
+For example, if you provide `--tilesize=32`, the image will be processed in 32x32 pixel tiles.
+If you want to process the entire image without tiling, set this option to 0 (which is the default).

 ### --tm/-t